 Removing water stains from wood can be annoying.
 One of the most annoying types of stains that you can encounter on wood is a water stain.
 We’re here to tell you why removing water stains from wood is easy.

 But removing water stains from wood is not impossible, it can be done in just a few minutes with a few simple tricks.
-You’d be surprised at how easy most water stains are to remove, but it really is true.
+You’d be surprised at how easy most water stains are to remove, but it is true.

 Water stains aren’t easy to remove on unfinished or rough-cut lumber.
 The methods are meant to be used on finished wood.
 But before we talk about how to remove water stains, let’s talk about what water stains are.

-What Are Water Stains?
+Removing Water Stains From Wood: What Are Water Stains?

 More often than not, things like water quality and the number of minerals in that water can affect the likelihood of the water causing water stains.
 Total suspended solids tests can detect minerals in your water.